erickarbe/gccastatamic/content/collections/pages/artist-membership.1.md

             content:
               -
                 type: text
-                text: 'Simply click the JOIN button above and make a donation of $50 or more.
+                text: 'Simply scroll up to make a donation of $50 or more.
 If you prefer to mail your gift, please make your check payable to Greenville Center for Creative Arts, and mail to:'
           -
             type: paragraph
             content: